Using Transparency to Solve Challenges

-The last three years have seen more councilmembers, staff, bureaucrats, and high-level commissioners arrested and indicted than anyone can remember.
+In the last three years we have seen an unacceptable spike in arrests of elected officials for corruption.
+We’ve seen the arrests of Councilmembers, official staff, bureaucrats, and high-level commissioners.
 Three different councilmembers have been arrested, one is currently serving house arrest, and two are awaiting trial.
-We’ve heard salacious tales of wiretaps, cash hand offs in casino bathrooms, sex workers, and even bizarre plots involving councilmembers trying get phony degrees for their family members.
+We’ve heard disturbing tales of wiretaps, cash handoffs in casino bathrooms, sex workers, and even bizarre plots involving Councilmembers trying get fraudulent university degrees for their family members.

 As mayor, Rick will:

 - Work for $1 a year as Mayor.
-Rick isn’t a career politician and he isn’t running for Mayor because he needs another job like all these other candidates.
-Rick is here to work for you, his only special interest is to ensure we can CLEAN UP LA.
+Rick isn’t a career politician and he isn’t running for Mayor because he needs his next job.
+Rick is here to work for you, his only special interest is to CLEAN UP LA.

 - Refuse contributions from corporations or lobbyists.
-Unlike the other candidates for Mayor, Rick won’t accept campaign cash from corporations or lobbyists doing business with the City.
+Unlike the other candidates for Mayor, Rick won’t accept campaign donations from corporations or lobbyists doing business with the City.

-- Appoint an independent ethics czar on day one to advise on all issues and ensure City business is conducted to prevent any conflicts of interest.
+- Appoint an independent ethics czar on day one to advise on all issues and ensure City business is conducted in a manner that prevents conflicts of interest.

 - Publish the Mayor’s official calendar on a daily basis so everyone can see who Rick meets with and what Rick’s official activities are, including all travel within or outside of the City.

 - Place all his business holdings in a blind trust.
-Rick will immediately separate himself from all formal business activity and run the cleanest, most ethically uncompromised administration in the City’s history based on the best ethical practices.
+Rick will immediately separate himself from all formal business activity and run the most transparent Mayoral administration.

-We’ve seen the headlines over and over again.
-Councilmember arrested for bribery while approving lucrative development contract.
-DWP Commissioner arrested for bribery for approving a high dollar City contract.
-The corruption at City Hall truly has become commonplace and expected.
-It’s no wonder nothing gets done and our problems continue to worsen, self-enrichment seems to be the only motivating factor there.
+We’ve seen the headlines repeatedly: a councilmember arrested for bribery while approving a development project, the DWP Commissioner arrested for bribery for approving a high dollar City contract.
+The corruption at City Hall has become commonplace while our most pressing problems continue to worsen.

-Here in Los Angeles, we have to start by recognizing that pay-to-play politics is at its worst when it comes to land use and development corruption.
-That’s why we need tougher laws around transparency, reporting, and ultimately removing the tools that allow these corrupt actors to leverage people for bribes or self-gain.
+Here in Los Angeles, we must start by recognizing that pay-to-play politics is at its worst when it comes to land use and development projects.
+We need tougher laws around transparency and reporting that reform the way development is approved in Los Angeles.

 As mayor, Rick will:

-- Draft legislation to remove the City Council from ALL land use decisions.
-Developers and their representatives bribe councilmembers because they need their support to get large out of character developments approved.
-None of these council members are experts in land use, planning, or environmental issues yet they wield enormous power in projects that are extremely technical and impactful.
-We don’t need them involved.
-We need technical professionals reviewing these applications and we need revamped zoning laws that make it clear what can and can’t be built, with no exceptions.
+- Work to remove the City Council from ALL land use decisions.
+Developers and their representatives bribe councilmembers because they need their support to get new housing and developments approved.
+Councilmembers are not experts in land use, planning, or environmental issues, yet they wield enormous authority to approve projects that are extremely technical and impactful.
+The City deserves unbiased professionals reviewing these applications for new housing and other developments.
+We need zoning regulations that make it clear what can and can’t be built, without exceptions.

 - Bar commissioners from meeting with lobbyists.
-Rick will mandate that all appointed commissioners be barred from meeting in secret with any applicants, lobbyists, or others who stand to gain from their actions.
-All conversations with these applicants on items before their commissions must be done in open session, in public view, and with notes and minutes being taken to ensure accurate records.
-We don’t need any city business taking place in dark rooms with no public accountability.
-As the saying goes, sunshine is the best disinfectant.
+Rick will mandate that all appointed commissioners are barred from meeting with anyone seeking to do business with the city.
+Conversations with these applicants on items before commissions must be done in open session, in public view, and with notes and minutes being taken to ensure accurate records.
+We cannot accept city business taking place in dark rooms without public accountability.

-- Draft legislation that forces councilmember transparency.
-Rick will push legislation to mandate that council members and their staff publicly report their schedules, meetings, texts, and emails with all applicants, lobbyists, and others who stand to gain from city actions.
-The City Council has been a hotbed for corruption and we need to stamp it out.
-We must demand transparency and accountability from them immediately.
+- Issue an Executive Order that encourages Councilmember transparency.
+Rick will demand Councilmembers and their staff to publicly report their schedules, meetings, texts, and emails with all applicants, lobbyists, and others who stand to gain financially from city actions.
+We must demand transparency and accountability from our elected officials.
 We also need tough penalties for those who don’t adhere to these rules.
-Hefty fines need to be in place to ensure these bad actors face real consequences for breaking the public’s trust.
+Hefty fines need to be in place to ensure bad actors face real consequences for breaking the public’s trust.